Research behind the Inklings Program

 More on the Research

 Inklings evolved from the ‘Video-feedback Intervention to promote Positive Parenting’ (VIPP) program which arose from Leiden University in The Netherlands, published first in 2008 (Juffer, Bakerman-Kranenburg and Van Ijzendoorm, 2008).
-The efficacy and safety of VIPP has since been shown through 12 randomised controlled trials.
+The efficacy and safety of VIPP has since been shown through numerous randomised trials.

 Several years later the University of Manchester adapted this protocol to iBASIS-VIPP, with an aim to provide support to parents with children at a high likelihood of autism.
 The first feasibility and acceptability study on this protocol was published in the United Kingdom in 2013 (Green et al., 2013).
 Since then, the efficacy and safety of the program has been evaluated through rigorous randomised controlled trials in the UK and (Green et al., 2015, 2017) and in Australia (Whitehouse et al., 2019, 2021).